7 Dos and Don'ts of Having an Adults-Only Wedding

 Your wedding guest list is ultimately up to you, so if you want a child-free celebration, you're completely welcome to it (tons of couples choose to).
 That said, anyone planning an adults-only wedding tends to run into a few sticky issues, from invitation wording questions to dealing with guests who won't get the message.
 Our best advice is to be honest, yet tactful.
 Follow these important etiquette tips for planning an adults-only wedding without hurting anyone's feelings.

-1. Do Properly and Carefully Address Your Invitations
+Do Properly and Carefully Address Your Wedding Invitations

 You shouldn't feel guilty for keeping your wedding a kid-free zone, but it's not polite to specify your wishes front and center on the invitations.
 Doing that is the easiest way to ruffle feathers.
-Having a child-free wedding can be a very sensitive issue for some guests, especially out-of-town family members and close friends with little ones.
-For a more tactful approach, have your family, wedding party members and friends spread the word to guests by word of mouth so they have lots of time to secure a babysitter.
+Having a child-free wedding can be a very sensitive issue for some invited guests, especially out-of-town family members, future in-laws and close friends with little ones.
+For a more tactful approach, have your immediate family, wedding party members and friends spread the word to guests by word of mouth so they have lots of time to secure childcare.

-You're welcome to have flower girls, ring bearers and junior attedants at your ceremony.
+You're welcome to have flower girls, ring bearers and junior attendants at your wedding ceremony.
 But then the tricky part is, if you want them at the ceremony and not at the reception, they'll feel like they're missing out on the fun part (they're kids after all).
 In that case, it's good to come up with a plan to treat them after the ceremony or cocktail hour.
-You could hire a professional nanny service to supervise in a nearby space at your reception site.
-Work with your nanny service to plan special, age-appropriate activities like crafts and games, and plan meals that are kid friendly and fun, like a pizza-making class or a breakfast-for-dinner mini buffet.
+You could hire a professional babysitting service to supervise in a nearby space or separate room at your wedding reception site (your wedding planner can help make the arrangements).
+Work with your sitter service to plan special, age-appropriate activities like crafts and games, and plan meals that are kid friendly and fun, like a pizza-making class or a breakfast-for-dinner mini buffet.